The-Assembly/Rider_app/README.md

 STEP 1: You need to make an account, and sign in to be able to download the trial version.
 After signing in, navigate to **Downloads** on top right orner of the sreen, right next to your avatar.

-STEP 2: In the downloads page, scroll down to the bottom of the page and and click **get Genymotion personal version**.
+STEP 2: In the downloads page, scroll down to the bottom of the page and and click **"get Genymotion personal version"**.
 When you get to the download page, download the version without Virtual box.
 It should start downloading immediately after that.<br/>

 ![Download](https://user-images.githubusercontent.com/32713072/36333268-3c5ccb32-138f-11e8-8346-7022d4b5db8f.png)